auyer/MassMoverBot/README.md

 While the Servants can be 16777216 since they dont send any messages

 ## Installation
-You can get the lastest binary here: (soon)
+You can get the lastest binary [here](https://github.com/auyer/massmoverbot/releases/latest).

+Unzip it, and create a configuration file in the same directory, or point to it when executing with the  `-config` flag.
 ## Building Yourself
 ```go
 go get -u github.com/auyer/massmoverbot